dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ### The first phase

 Nullable reference types flow into the bounds from the initial expressions, as described below.
 In addition, two new kinds of bounds, namely `null` and `default` are introduced.
 Their purpose is to carry through occurrences of `null` or `default` in the input expressions, which may cause an inferred type to be nullable, even when it otherwise wouldn't.
-This works even for nullable *value* types, which are enhanced to pick up "nullness" in the inference process.

 The determination of what bounds to add in the first phase are enhanced as follows: